Randolph Road Line

-The Randolph Road Line, designated as Randolph Road–College Park Line on Route M42, and Randolph Road–Hyattsville Crossing Line on Route M44, are daily bus routes operated by the Washington Metropolitan Area Transit Authority, between College Park–University of Maryland station (M42) and Hyattsville Crossing station (M44) of the Green Line and North Bethesda station of the Red Line of the Washington Metro.
+The Randolph Road Line, designated as Randolph Road–College Park Line on Route M42, and Randolph Road–Hyattsville Crossing Line on Route M44, are daily bus routes operated by the Washington Metropolitan Area Transit Authority, between College Park station (M42) and Hyattsville Crossing station (M44) of the Green and Yellow Lines and North Bethesda station of the Red Line of the Washington Metro.
 Both routes operate every 30 minutes on weekdays and every 60 minutes on weekends.
-Trips take roughly 80 minutes to complete on both routes.
-Routes M42 and M44 replaced former route C8 designated as the College Park–North Bethesda Line as well as portions of former Metrobus route 83 and Z2, and Ride On route 10.
+Trips take roughly 90 minutes to complete on both routes.
+Routes M42 and M44 replaced former route C8 designated as the College Park–North Bethesda Line as well as portions of former Metrobus routes 83, 86 and Z2 and Ride On route 10.